agn453/UNZIP-CPM-Z80/README.md

 In reverse chronological order.

+### November 3, 2020

+Lars has fixed the "zero-length file CRC error" for the Z-system v1.8-4 version.
+Updated UNZIP184.Z80, the binary and library for this version only.

 ### October 31, 2020

 Lars Nelson has ported the v1.5-4 updates to the Z-system version (with